 The Position page of the Paragraph Style dialog box collects all the options that affect the position of the text on the screen or printed page.
-This page, shown in Figure 11, is divided into three sections, plus a preview area.
+This page is divided into three sections, plus a preview area.
 They are: Position, Rotation, and Scaling.